-Tactical and practical, Denise crystallizes the issues in dispute and then leads the litigation conversation.
-Her unwavering commitment to her client’s best interests serves to drive successful case resolutions—whether through settlements, summary judgments or, when necessary, full trial or other litigation proceedings.
-Because Denise never loses sight of the desired outcome, her approach to legal representation is also innovative, efficient, and effective―helping clients preserve limited or contested assets.
+Denise is skilled in all areas of active and potential litigation and is adept at leading her clients to successful case resolutions—whether through settlements, summary judgments or, when necessary, full trial or other litigation proceedings.
+Her approach to legal representation is innovative, efficient, and effective - helping clients preserve limited or contested assets.

-Her skills and insight have earned Denise multiple leadership roles beyond the courtroom.
+Denise’s skills and insight have earned her multiple leadership roles beyond the courtroom.
 Within the firm, she currently serves as Co-Chair of the Wealth Planning, Administration, and Disputes Practice Group.
-She has previously chaired the Hiring Committee, and serves on the Diversity Committee, and played a key role in developing and supporting talent management initiatives.
-In addition, she serves the broader community as a board member of multiple non-profit organizations, including the Children’s Law Center, Twin Cities Diversity in Practice, Twin Cities Iron Ranger Association, and as the past chair of College Possible Minnesota.
+She has previously chaired the Hiring Committee, served on the Diversity Committee, and played a key role in developing and supporting talent management initiatives.
+In addition, she has served the broader community as a board member of multiple non-profit organizations, including the Children’s Law Center, Twin Cities Diversity in Practice, Twin Cities Iron Ranger Association, and as the past chair of College Possible Minnesota.

 A former teacher and school program leader, she contributes her time and talent to these organizations because of her belief in the enduring importance of equal education opportunities and justice for all children to our success as a society.

 Achieved favorable resolution for beneficiaries and the proposed successor trustee in a dispute involving a series of family trusts.

 Negotiated resolution to long-standing family dispute regarding actions taken by personal representative and trustee of family trust.

 First-chair attorney for five-day arbitration in highly complex shareholder dispute.